ceciliasampaioqa/javascript_assignment_cypress/README.md

 > This project was developed as part of a technical assessment for **Telit Cinterion**.

-It automates end-to-end testing of the web application [Automation Exercise](https://www.automationexercise.com), using [Cypress](https://www.cypress.io/) for test execution, [Cypress Split](https://github.com/bahmutov/cypress-split) for parallelization, and [Mochawesome](https://github.com/adamgruber/mochawesome) for detailed reporting.
+Automates end-to-end testing of the [Automation Exercise](https://www.automationexercise.com) web application, using [Cypress](https://www.cypress.io/) for test execution, [Cypress Split](https://github.com/bahmutov/cypress-split) for parallelization, and [Mochawesome](https://github.com/adamgruber/mochawesome) for detailed reporting.

 ---